ibm-cloud-docs/discovery-data/known-issues.md

 - Ingesting documents into a collection that uses a custom [Advanced Rules model](/docs/discovery-data?topic=discovery-data-domain#advanced-rules) built in Watson Knowledge Studio may fail if multiple extractors in the model internally use the same names for one or more output views.
 - If you delete a large number of documents, then immediately ingest a large number of documents, it may take longer for all the documents to become available.
 - The [Classifier](/docs/discovery-data?topic=discovery-data-domain#classifier) enrichment doesn't work when FIPS (Federal Information Processing Standards) is enabled.

+Also see the issues identified in all previous releases.

+#### 2.1.4 issues that were fixed in subsequent releases
+{: #2sept2020ki-fixed}

-- [Update: fixed in version 2.2] In the deployed Content Mining application, if you include the tilde (~) symbol in a search query to enable fuzzy matching or include an asterisk (*) symbol to represent a wildcard, the search customizations function properly, but the matching string is not highlighted in the query result.
+- [Fixed in version 2.2] In the deployed Content Mining application, if you include the tilde (~) symbol in a search query to enable fuzzy matching or include an asterisk (*) symbol to represent a wildcard, the search customizations function properly, but the matching string is not highlighted in the query result.
-- [Update: fixed in version 2.2] A conversion error may occur when the **Include in index** field on the **Manage fields** tab in the tooling is changed.
+- [Fixed in version 2.2] A conversion error may occur when the **Include in index** field on the **Manage fields** tab in the tooling is changed.
 The document will not be indexed if this error occurs.
 To work around the issue:
   1. `oc edit sts core-discovery-converter`
   1. Edit between `containers` and `- name: INGESTION_POD_NAME` as follows: